pschmeddes/pschmeddes.github.io/How-to-securely-hide-content.md

 ### Hiding elements using an _If_ widget
-Using the same approach as for the hidden class set the condition of the if to `<UserHasSomeRole>()` Be aware of side effects when you put some widgets inside an If widget e.g. hiding a
+Using the same approach as for the hidden class set the condition of the if to `<UserHasSomeRole>()` Be aware of side effects when you put some widgets inside an If widget e.g. hiding a TabsContentItem with an if will break the styling of the tabs.

 ## Editing sensitive data
 tbd